ntustison/ANTsXMouseBrainMapping/Manuscript/resultsKK.md

 \caption{Evaluation of the ANTsX mouse brain extraction, parcellation, and cortical thickness pipeline on an independent dataset consisting of 12 specimens
-$\times$ 7 time points = 84 total images.  (a) Dice overlap comparisons with the provided brain masks provide generally good agreement with the brain extraction network. (b) Cortical volume measurements show similar average quantities over growth and development between the original anisotropic data and interpolated isotropic data.  (c) These results contrast with the cortical thickness measurements which show that cortical thickness estimation in anisotropic space severely underestimates the actual values in comparison with the isotropic prediction.}
+$\times$ 7 time points = 84 total images.  (a) Dice overlap comparisons with the user-generated brain masks provide good agreement with the automated results from the brain extraction network. (b) Cortical volume measurements show similar average quantities over growth and development between the original anisotropic data and interpolated isotropic data.  (c) The volumetric comparative results contrast with the cortical thickness measurements which illustrate estimation in anisotropic space severely underestimates the actual values in comparison with the isotropic prediction.}
 \label{fig:evaluation}
 \end{figure}

+Although the utility of the proposed brain parcellation framework is highly dependent on the specific application, we demonstrate the utility through the generation of cortical thickness maps [@Das:2009uv] which leverages both brain parcellation and the capabilities of mouse brain-based isotropic interpolation for anisotropic data.
+Cortical thickness has demonstrated utility in both human (e.g., [@Tustison:2014ab;@Tustison:2019aa]) and non-human data (e.g., canines [@Grewal:2020aa], dolphins [@Avelino-de-Souza:2024aa], non-human primates [@Demirci:2023aa;@]) including the mouse brain [@Lerch:2008aa;@Lee:2011aa;@Zoller:2018aa;@zhang:2021aa].

 For evaluation, we used an additional publicly available dataset [@Rahman:2023aa] which is completely independent from the data used in training the brain extraction and parcellation networks.
-Data includes 12 specimens each imaged at seven time points (Day 0, Day 3, Week 1, Week 4, Week 8, Week 20) with available brain masks.
-In-plane resolution is $0.1 \times 0.1 mm^2$ with a slice thickness of $0.5 mm$.
+Data includes 12 specimens each imaged at seven time points (Day 0, Day 3, Week 1, Week 4, Week 8, Week 20) with in-house-generated brain masks.
+Spacing is anistropic with an in-plane resolution of $0.1 \times 0.1 mm^2$ and a slice thickness of $0.5 mm$.
 Since the training data is isotropic and data augmentation includes downsampling in the canonical directions, each of the two networks learns mouse brain-specific interpolation such that one can perform prediction on thick-sliced images, as, for example, in these evaluation data, and return isotropic probability and thickness maps (a choice available to the user).
+Figure \ref{fig:evaluation}
-Figure \ref{fig:evaluation} summarizes the results of the evaluation and comparison between isotropic and anisotropic cortical measurements in male and female specimens.
+summarizes the results of the evaluation and comparison between isotropic and anisotropic cortical measurements in male and female specimens.